natintosh/notepad-api-with-go/README.md

 # notepad-api-with-go

-A simple REST API build with go using Mux package
+A simple notepad REST API build with go using Mux package